ishiidaichi/apache-php-mongo-phalcon-docker/README.md

 Then, run the docker image:

-`docker run -p 80:80 -v /path/to/the/webroot/:/var/www/html YOURTAG`
+`docker run -d -p 80:80 -v /path/to/the/webroot:/var/www/html YOURTAG`

+If you want to run the image at your local machine using port 8080, type this:

+`docker run -d -p 8080:80 -v /path/to/the/webroot:/var/www/html YOURTAG`

 That's it!